Loading NuWatt Energy...

 How C-PACE works in Connecticut: 100% financing, CT Green Bank, 140+ municipalities, 20-25yr terms.

 The calculator takes your total system cost, subtracts 50% of the ITC claimed to get the depreciable basis, then applies the 5-year MACRS percentages (20/32/19.2/11.52/11.52/5.76%) to show year-by-year deductions.
-For 2026 installations, 20% bonus depreciation is applied first in Year 1, with the remaining basis following the standard schedule.
+Under OBBBA (IRC §168(k)), 100% first-year bonus depreciation is applied in Year 1, so the entire depreciable basis is deducted up front.
 Connecticut conforms to federal bonus depreciation, so the state and federal schedules are identical — unlike Massachusetts, which does not conform.

 Our team will model the exact depreciation schedule for your Connecticut business — including entity type, ITC adders, C-PACE interaction, and state conformity advantages.